open-telemetry/oteps/text/0156-columnar-encoding.md

 ### Mapping OTEL Entities to Arrow Records

 OTEL entities are batched into Apache Arrow RecordBatch.
-An Apache Arrow RecordBatch is a combination of three things: a schema, a collection of structured data encoded in a columnar format, and a set of optional dictionaries.
-A dictionary is an efficient way to encode string (or binary) columns that have low cardinality.
+An Apache Arrow RecordBatch is a combination of two things: a schema and a collection of Arrow Arrays.
+Individual Arrow Arrays or their nested children may be dictionary encoded, in which case the Array that is dictionary encoded contains a reference to its dictionary.
+The Arrow IPC implementations, in general, will recognize when one dictionary is referenced by multiple Arrays and only send it across the wire once, allowing the receiving end to maintain the memory usage benefits of reusing a dictionary.
+In this proposal dictionary encoded arrays are used to encode string (or binary) columns that have low cardinality.
+The stream-oriented API is leverage to amortize the schema and dictionary overheads across multiple batches.
-When used in the context of the Arrow IPC format, once the schema and dictionaries have been defined they can be omitted from all subsequent batches thus **amortizing the schema and dictionary overhead**.
-This can be achieved with our stream-oriented API.

 An Apache Arrow schema can define columns of different [types](https://arrow.apache.org/docs/python/api/datatypes.html) and with or without nullability property.
 For more details on the Arrow Memory Layout see this